Thomaltarix/Thomaltarix/README.md

 # Hi, I'm Thomas ! 👋

 ## 💻 About Me
 I'm Thomas Boué, a third-year student at Epitech Nantes with a lifelong passion for computers.
-In addition to my studies, I serve as a teaching assistant at my school.
+In addition to my studies, I serve as a teaching assistant in my school.

 ## 🚀 Current Endeavors